 Attending the Million Dollar Highway Road Rally will reward you with the most visually stunning driving experience in these United States.
 As picturesque Telluride disappears in the rear view mirror, a brilliant canopy of garnet and gold beckons you.
 With the soothing cacophony of internal combustion humming in your ears, the aspen’s blinding yellow flames lead the way as you traverse hundreds of exhilarating turns, and thousands of feet in altitude.

 And as you glide through tiny, timeworn towns like Ridgway, Silverton, Durango, and Rico, you’ll arrive at a stunning realization: a more rewarding, more spectacular American drive, there is none.

-Additional auto events include the Cool Cars on Colorado car shows, located on Telluride’s Colorado Avenue, running Friday evening and Saturday afternoon.
+Additional auto events include the Cool Cars on Colorado car shows, located on Telluride’s Colorado Avenue, running Friday evening.
 Meet fellow enthusiasts, visit the rustic shops and restaurants, and enjoy multiple venues of live music.
 And on Saturday, marvel at the speed and beauty of luxury airplanes at the Telluride Regional Airport fly-in.

 Throw in the Morning Revv and Special Evening Events, and you have to work hard to take it all in!
 And that’s not even including Telluride itself: our town is packed with amazing outdoor activities: the 4×4 tours, mountain biking trails, hanging waterfall hikes, fly fishing, the 18-hole golf course, rock climbing, glider rides and so much more you may need to extend your stay!